TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-customerinitiated-nodeshutdown-invm-noend.md

 <!--resolutionDetails-->
 ### **Resolution**
-> VM Services were restored following the restart.
+> The VM was restored following the restart from the portal or ARM.
 >
 <!--/resolutionDetails-->
 <!--/rcaDescription-->